Can AI be 100% trusted in today’s date?

 How can businesses and individuals use AI safely without blind trust?

-Safe AI implementation requires human-in-the-loop processes, validation procedures, risk assessment protocols, and transparency requirements.
+Safe AI implementation requires human in the loop processes, validation procedures, risk assessment protocols, and transparency requirements.
 The goal is leveraging AI benefits while maintaining control and accountability through systematic safeguards and oversight mechanisms.

-Human-in-the-loop processes ensure that humans review and approve AI decisions, especially for important outcomes.
-This might mean having a person verify AI-generated content before publication or requiring human approval for AI-recommended business decisions.
+Human in the loop processes ensure that humans review and approve AI decisions, especially for important outcomes.
+This might mean having a person verify AI generated content before publication or requiring human approval for AI recommended business decisions.

 Implement risk assessment protocols that categorise decisions by potential impact.
-Low-risk tasks like scheduling might run automatically, while high-risk decisions like hiring or financial planning require multiple approval layers.
+Low risk tasks like scheduling might run automatically, while high risk decisions like hiring or financial planning require multiple approval layers.

 Maintain transparency by documenting how AI systems work, what data they use, and how decisions are made.
 Users should understand when they’re interacting with AI and have options to request human review.